melezhik/file/README.md

 One of two - `create|delete`.
 Default value is 'create'.
 Should be set.

+## source

+If source is set then copy `source` into `target`.
+Source should be file path.
+No default value.
+Optional.

 ## target

-A file path for file to create/remove .
+A file path being created or removed.
 No default value.
-Should be set.
+Obligatory.

 ## mode